skip to Main Content

 Rajiv Awasthi, Customer Experience Team

-Rajiv works as a member of the customer experience team.
+Rajiv works as a member of the Customer Experience Team.
 Customer Experience Team members serve as the first point of contact for Ballet Austin’s customers, assisting, providing information, and creating an overall customer experience of excellence.

 Aidan Abraham, Customer Experience Team